mbanf/CNS_BindingPrediction/README.md

 ird, we added an expression atlas of A. thaliana development57 comprising RNA samples from 83 tissues and developmental stages.  e expression data was used to derive a condition speci c co-expression network.  e expression dataset had already been normalized using Robust Multichip Averaging (RMA)57.
 Subsequently, we averaged tissue and developmental stage speci c exper- imental replicates.
 Finally, a variance based  ltering (using the gene lter R package) was applied to remove genes that exhibited little variation across all tissues and developmental stages.

+General usage
+Step 1) Initial gene regulatory network inference (Figure 1 A) is based on fast random forest regression followed by DNA binding prediction map filtering (GRACE_initial_GRN_inference.R)

+Specific parameters and datasets th.grnCutoff <- 0.999 // initial cutoff for random forest regression on gene expression network (should result in not more than 20000 - 30000 links) n.cpus <- 2 // number of available cpus for parallel random forest regression m.expression <- ... // load expression matrix for grn inference - matrix - rows (genes) x cols (conditions) v.tfs <- ... // character vector of transcription factor genes
+df.dna_binding <- // load DNA binding set (dataframe with 2 columns)

+Step 2) Configure GRACE_load_datasets.R to set paths to the location of all needed datasets.

+Step 3) Configure GRACE_pipeline_template.R, as described within the script, to run GRACE on the initial network using cofunctional network information and regulatory as well as cofunctional evidence data as training sets (Figure 1 B-C)

+Specific parameters and datasets n.cpus <- 2
+beta <- 1 # equal emphasis on precision (atrm) and recall (bp coreg pairs) - introducing (novel) combined f-measure (physical + functional evidence, singularity handling, minimum size) b.normalize_precision <- TRUE b.jaccard = TRUE n.sets <- 20
+lambda.gridSearch <- c(0.01,seq(0.5,2.5,0.5))
+th.percentage.hyperparameters = 0.99 # grid search
+max.call = 200 # simulated annealing
+n.models <- 100 # 100 models
+n.sample_size <- 0.632 # as in traditional bootrapping approaches

+Tutorials
+In addition, we have prepared two standalone tutorials (for A. thaliana and D. melanogaster) in order to reproduce results GRACE_tutorial_athaliana.R - represents a less optimized version of GRACE - can be used to recompute the prioritized predictions (unpack A. thaliana dataset in GRACE folder)
+GRACE_tutorial_dmelanogaster.R - based on the current version of GRACE - recompute the prioritized predictions (unpack D. melanogaster dataset in GRACE folder)

+By default, the precomputed GRACE models are loaded for further processing, otherwise they can be recomputed.

+References
+Datasets used within the D. melanogaster model
+Marbach D, Roy S, Ay F, Meyer PE, Candeias R, Kahveci T, Bristow CA, Kellis M. Predictive regulatory models in Drosophila melanogaster by integrative inference of transcriptional networks.
+Genome Res.
+2012 Jul;22(7):1334-49.

+GRACE algorithm and results
+Banf M, and Rhee S. Enhancing gene regulatory network inference through data integration with markov random fields. accepted in Nature Scientific Reports.

+For help or questions please contact: mbanf.research(at)gmail.com